-Bowl in elongated shape made of aspen - tree wood.
+Bowl in elongated shape made of alder-tree wood.
 This product is hand made in accordance with traditional, today rarely applied, technology – so called method of ”hollowing”, with usage of simply tools.
 It can pose not only a household item, but also beautiful and unique decoration of both modern and traditional interior.
 Although its form is simple, owing to clearly visible traces of carving and noticeable draft of wooden grains, this bowl has very original character.

 Wooden dishes have been commonly used in households for centuries.
 However, the handicraft art of kitchenware making started to disappear together with the industrial development.
 Very few workshops manufacturing wooden kitchenware have remained until today (spoons, ladles or bowls).
 One of the most famous ones is a spoon workshop in the village of Zamczysk (eastern Poland) where our products come from.
 Spoons, ladles, colanders and bowls are handmade from lime and alder-wood in accordance with the traditional method – the so called carving technique.
 It consists in taking out wood mass with the use of tools and fire.
 Carving always takes place along the tree ring.
 Wood has to be specifically prepared.
 Trees are cut in winter when frost stops growth of mushrooms that prevent wood diseases.
 Carving takes place immediately after cutting a tree down.
 Wood is soft and easily undergoes processing then.
 Work is done with the use of various types of axes.